What mephedrone addiction looks like in real life

 How the mephedrone cycle holds the person

 Mephedrone addiction rarely looks like one isolated mistake.
-It tends to become a rhythm.
-The person chases energy, contact, confidence or emotional escape, then loses sleep, crashes, feels shame or emptiness and eventually seeks the fastest way to feel different again.
+It tends to become a rhythm: energy, contact, confidence or escape, then sleep collapse, crash, shame and a search for the fastest way to feel different again.

 What families usually notice first

-The family may not know whether it is mephedrone, another synthetic cathinone, a designer drug or another NPS.
+The family may not know whether it is mephedrone, another synthetic cathinone, a designer drug or another stimulant.
 But the visible signals are often clear.

 No normal sleep for one or more nights, followed by a heavy crash or irritability.